sarah-quinones/dynstack/README.md

 is dropped.

 # Features
- - `std`: enables a `std::error::Error` implementation for error types.
- - `nightly`: enables a drop check eye patch for `DynArray` and enables the allocator backend for the memory buffers.
+ - `nightly`: enables the allocator backend for the memory buffers.

 # Examples
 ```rust